ASakrak/085-12-Dunkelheit/README.md

 - There is more details at the bottom of the page.
 - By the way you need opengl for launch this application.

-# How Can I Download On Linux
+# How Can I Download On Linux?
 - First of all, I have no idea to download on linux, but I found some codes on Google, maybe I helped you a little bit.

   ```sudo apt-get install freeglut3 freeglut3-dev libglew-dev```